TechTweedie/techtweedie.github.io/content/posts/250522-nppug/index.md

 ---
-title: "Enabling Low-Code Developers to Create Custom Client Reports with a Helping Hand from Azure – Norfolk Power Platform User Group"
+title: "At the Norfolk Power Platform User Group: Enabling Low-Code Developers to Create Custom Client Reports with a Helping Hand from Azure – Norfolk Power Platform User Group"
 description: "In this session at the Norfolk Power Platform User Group, I shared how low-code developers can create secure, custom client reports using Power Automate and Azure.
 Learn about reverse proxy functions, integrating Azure Functions with Power Automate, and deploying the solution in your own environment."
 tags:
   - Power Platform